stefs/bittorrent-analyzer/README.md

 This is work in progress.

 ## Todo
+- Network timeout double of successful peer eval --> mention in thesis

 ### Questions
 * Evaluate database by merging peers via IP, ISP, Client, maybe bitfields?
 * Compare results with tracker scrape requests? - optional